-This week Microsoft has started rolling out Microsoft Two-Step Security for online accounts and services, to help keep your account more secure, and following other large could storage providers such as Dropbox, Evernote, and Google.
+This week, Microsoft has started rolling out Microsoft Two-Step Security for online accounts and services to help keep your account more secure.
+This move follows other large cloud storage providers such as Dropbox, Evernote, and Google, who have already implemented similar security measures.

-The Microsoft Two-Step Security will be rolling out to accounts for Windows Phone, Xbox, Outlook.com, Skype, SkyDrive and Office accounts, making each one more secure.
+The Microsoft Two-Step Security will be rolling out to accounts for Windows Phone, Xbox, Outlook.com, Skype, SkyDrive, and Office accounts, making each one more secure.
+This enhanced security feature is designed to provide an additional layer of protection, ensuring that your personal and sensitive information remains safe from unauthorized access.

 “More than a year ago, we began bringing two-step verification for certain critical activities, like editing credit cards and subscriptions at commerce.microsoft.com and xbox.com, or accessing files on another one of your computers through SkyDrive.com.
 For these scenarios, two-step verification is required 100 percent of the time for everyone, given the sensitive nature of these tasks.”